Skip to footer content

 In client-side processing, the browser is empowered to handle the dataset locally. jQuery DataTables, through its powerful features, allows for dynamic interaction and manipulation of the data directly within the user's browser.
 While this approach works seamlessly for smaller datasets, it may face challenges when handling extensive datasets due to potential performance bottlenecks and increased resource consumption.

-In this article, we will explore the client-side processing in an ASP.NET Razor Page application, highlighting the advantages it offers for smaller datasets and providing insights into potential considerations and optimizations to ensure a smooth and responsive user experience.
+In this article, we will explore client-side processing in an ASP.NET Razor Page application, highlighting the advantages it offers for smaller datasets and providing insights into potential considerations and optimizations to ensure a smooth and responsive user experience.

 Getting started with jQuery DataTables in an ASP.NET Web Application

-This article will be use an ASP.NET Razor Page Web Application targeting .NET Framework 4.8.
+This article will use an ASP.NET Razor Page Web Application targeting .NET Framework 4.8.
 You may use Blazor, MVC, or Web Forms, as per your requirement.

-The Code-First Approach will be used In this article.
+The Code-First Approach will be used in this article.
 You may use the Database First Approach as per your preference.
 We need to install the following packages for using the Code First Approach.

 1. Microsoft.EntityFrameworkCore